ovh/docs/pages/cloud/dedicated/network_virtual_mac/guide.en-au.md

 > Do not forget to assign the virtual MAC address created in your virtual machine configuration.
 >

-## Delete a MAC address
+### Delete a MAC address

 > [!warning]
 >
 > When a MAC address is deleted, it will not be recoverable.
 >

-To remove a Virtual MAC address associated with a Failover IP, you must first connect to your client area.
+To remove a virtual MAC address associated with a failover IP, you must first connect to your [control panel](https://ca.ovh.com/auth/?action=gotomanager){.external}.
+Once connected, go to the `IP`{.action} section and select the correct server, so that the failover IP (or IP block) attached to it appears.

-Once connected, go to the section `IP`{.action}.
+Finally, click on the `...`{.action} button on the right, then click `Delete a Virtual MAC`{.action}.

-Then select the server concerned so that the Failover IP, or IP block, attached to it will appear.
+## Go further

-Finally, click on the gear on the right, then select `Delete a Virtual MAC`{.action}.
+Join our community of users on <https://community.ovh.com/en/>